septag/sx/README.md

 - [bitarray.h](include/sx/bitarray.h): utility data structure to hold arbitary number of bits

 ## Changes
+### v1.1.0 (Nov 2020)
+- Divided math lib into multiple headers. _math.h_ still contains all of the math lib, but to improve build times, you can use _math-types.h_ in your headers and include their specific headers in sources.
+- MinGW build support
+- Faster Sqrt/rsqrt on CPUs with SSE2
+- Many math improvements and fixes
+- Assert improvements.
+Besides `sx_assert`, you have `sx_assertf` and `sx_assert_alwaysf` to output (potentially log) error messages with them.
+- Memory allocation fail callback: Added `sx_mem_fail_cb` callback registration to override out-of-memory errors
+- [BREAKING] IFF file writer/reader improvements and API changes (see io.h)
+- _addref_ for memory blocks to add reference count
+- [BREAKING] Removed stack-allocator.
+Use linear-allocator instead
+- Fixed minor bug in jobs.h for job-selector
+- Better inline implementations.
+Now many math functions are FORCE_INLINE, you can also use `/Ob1` flag in msvc + DEBUG builds  and set `SX_CONFIG_FORCE_INLINE_DEBUG=1` to force those functions to be inlined and leave others be.
+Very useful for improving debug runtime performance.

 ### v1.0.0 (May 2020)
 - [BREAKING]: Removed `virtual-alloc.h` and replaced it with the new `vmem.h`. virtual-alloc was not Suitable for general memory allocator.
 So I ditched it completely and replaced with a cleaner, better virtual memory allocation scheme. which is page based
 - [BREAKING]: Removed `tlsf-alloc` and all of it's dependencies.
 In order to cut the maintainable code and reduce repo size.
 I decided to remove this and leave it for the user to use the open-source [tlsf allocator](https://github.com/mattconte/tlsf).